What is fungal acne?

 What is the best treatment for fungal acne according to dermatologists

-- Anti-Fungal Shampoo/Body Wash: The best acne fungal shampoos contain ketoconazole 2% (AKA the anti-dandruff shampoo, Nizoral).
+- Anti-Fungal Shampoo/Body Wash: The best fungal acne treatment shampoos contain ketoconazole 2% (AKA the anti-dandruff shampoo, Nizoral).
 While they are often called "shampoos" then can be used to treat yeast infections in the hair as well as on the face and body.
 Use this every other day for at least 2 months for optimal results.
 Leave the solution on your skin for about 3-5 minutes and rinse it off.
 After the fungal acne is cleared, one should continue to use this shampoo once a week for at least 3 additional months to prevent relapse.

-Prescription: because ketoconazole 2% is only available as a prescription, we recommend you consult your dermatologist or family physician to get a prescription right away.
+Prescription: because ketoconazole cream 2% is only available as a prescription, we recommend you consult your dermatologist or family physician to get a prescription right away.

 Over-the-counter: if seeing a doctor is not an option, you can try Nizoral A-D ($9.97) with ketoconazole 1%.
 You can also try other dandruff shampoos Selsun Blue and Head and Shoulders.